Charlie Sheen on Getting Sober, the Highs and Lows of Fame, and Mending Relationships With Family | Ep. 1148

 it got to the point where,

-and then, you know, growing up on dad's sets and then going out with Emilio
+and then, you know, growing up on dad's sets and then going out with Emilio and

 mischief that they all had such

-limitless access to that I just,
+limitless access to that that I just,

-it felt so close, yet at the same time,
+I wanted a taste of it so badly.
+And And it was, it felt so close, yet at the same time,

+it was light years out of reach, you know.
 Yeah, because just because you have fame in the family doesn't mean it's going to happen for you.

 And so even trying for it was pretty bold on your part.

 But your story is not one of somebody who knew he had to be an actor.
+You had the thespian gene.

 You were going to see it through.
+It was kind of like just happened.

-I got a little bit of a warm-up.
+And then it happened really quickly.
+Yeah, no, it, um, I got, I got a little bit of a warm-up.

-I was just trying to get a SAG card, just trying to be a consistently employed actor
+I was just trying to, trying to get a SAG card, just trying to be a consistently employed actor and, and, and, and just, you know, kind of go from one job to the next and hopefully leave some good work behind.

-then just, you know, i what when when when i guess stuff happens when it's supposed to or or at times how it's supposed to and
+when, when, when, I guess stuff happens when it's supposed to or, or at times how it's supposed to.

-why should he get to ditch when everybody else has to go
+Why should he get to ditch when everybody else has to go?

 You could ditch.
+Gosh, I'm only on

-Gosh, I'm only on film, like probably less than three minutes.
+film like probably less than three minutes.

 And even having done a couple of lead roles in forgettable films before that, and then that thing hits.

-And it's that thing I talk about in the book where the day before in the grocery store, the girls thought I worked there, you know, and then Bueller hits and I'm no longer wearing that imaginary Vons vest, you know.
+And it's that thing I talk about in the book where the day before in the grocery store, the girls thought I worked there, you know, and then Bueller hits and I'm no longer wearing that imaginary Vons vest, you know?

+Well, I love the story behind that.
 So Jennifer Gray did you a solid.

 She got you the audition.

-you nonetheless showed up late.
+you, you nonetheless showed up late.

-You tried to stay up all night so you could look weathered and tired like your character and got a little too method, overslept the alarm, show up an hour and a half late.
+You tried to stay up all night so you could look weathered and tired like your character and got a little little too method, overslept the alarm, show up an hour and a half late.

+Jennifer Gray's like, what the hell, man?
 But it was a very interesting story you tell.

-You're very insightful about how John Hughes, you saw him and you expected he was just going to throw you out of there, and you got something different.
+You're very insightful about how John Hughes, you saw him and you expected he was just going to throw you out of there and you got something different.

-I thought he would continue the drubbing that
+I thought he would continue the drubbing

-she had initiated.
+that she had initiated.

-what that did for just calming my nerves and and and my confidence and and just knowing that I was, you know, in the presence of a man that didn't care about anything that led up to the the to the you know the moment that he needed to
+what that did for just calming my nerves and my confidence and just knowing that I was in the presence of a man that didn't care about anything that led up to

-to you know get his director brain around you know um so and then it's it's it's pretty cool in the movie you can still see jennifer you can still see the the the trailing effects of some of the yes some of some of her ire and the animosity and just definitely yes no she was great in that scene too and you stole the scene and you could argue you stole the movie and i i thought about that with john hughes and I thought, okay,
+So, and then it's, it's, it's pretty cool in the movie, you can still see Jennifer, you can still see the, the, the trailing effects of some of the, yes, some of, some of her ire and the animosity, and just definitely, yes, no, she was great in that scene too.

 I understand why he did it because you walk in, you're very good looking, you are like oozing the right attitude for this guy, right?
+He's like, This is my guy.
+This is, I need him in this scene.

-And I think like that would come back to help you many times, your movie star appeal, your good looks, your charm.
+And I think like that would come back to help you many times, your movie star appeal, your, your good looks, your charm.
+And, but it wasn't always a force for good, for good.

 And maybe that wasn't such a great thing for the other piece of Charlie Sheen, which is the addict piece.

-Yeah, no, it certainly was not a great thing.
+Yeah, no, certainly it was not a great thing.

+I mean, it's nice to be forgiven.
 Obviously, it's nice to be given second chances and all that good stuff.

 But,

-What was interesting that even after
+what was interesting that even after

-not the biggest
+not not the biggest

 the furthest falls, but